Skip to main content

 Combinatorics

 This is the branch of mathematics that deals with permutations and combinations.
-In this page, I only try to build mental models such that the concepts are easier to remember.
+On this page, I just build mental models to make the concepts easier to remember.

 position vs choice - important terms